Neil M. Gunn: Marriage

 Gunn married Jessie Dallas Frew in 1921 and they settled in Inverness, near his permanent excise post at the Glen Mhor distillery.

 Beginnings as a writer

 During the 1920s Gunn began to publish short stories, as well as poems and short essays, in various literary magazines.
+He also wrote a number of plays.
+His The Ancient Fire was staged at the Lyric Theatre in Glasgow in 1929.
 His writing brought him into contact with other writers associated with the budding Scottish Renaissance, such as Hugh MacDiarmid, James Bridie, Naomi Mitchison, Eric Linklater, Edwin Muir, Lewis Grassic Gibbon, and George Blake.

 Blake and George Malcolm Thomson were running the Porpoise Press, whose mission was to reestablish a national publishing industry for Scotland, by now an imprint of Faber & Faber, and they became Gunn's publisher in the early 1930s.
 The first novels Gunn published were The Grey Coast in 1926 and The Lost Glen in 1928.
 During this period, Gunn was active in the National Party of Scotland, which formed part of what became the Scottish National Party.